JeffKerpan/BigO_Assessment/README.md

  1. Describe the purpose of Big 0.

-  Big O is a way to measure algorithms by the speed and memory needed to measure overall complexity of an algorithm.
+  Big O is a way to measure algorithms by the speed and memory needed to determine overall complexity of an algorithm.
 Gives the relative efficiency as a function of the size of the input.
 Big O will give you the worst case scenario for the algorithm.

 ---

  2. What 2 things does it measure?

     Time(Speed) & Space(Memory Footprint)

 ---

  3. Which of the following shows Big O time complexity in order?